Chiropractic Care FAQ’s

 The human body possesses a natural ability to restore itself.
 This ability depends on a healthy nervous system.
 Life’s events such as automobile accidents, sports injuries, repetitive work, and home stress are just some of the factors that can overwhelm the body’s ability to adapt.
 The joints of the spine ‘lock up’ when these sorts of events occur, limiting range of motion.
 Spinal joint restriction and/or misalignment results in irritation and/or pressure at the spinal nerve.

 Chiropractic care can correct these structural distortions, known as subluxations, restoring the body to its optimal form and function.
-Local symptoms of subluxations may include pain, tenderness, swelling, tingling, numbness, or spasm around the joints of the spine, back, and neck.
+Patients experience local symptoms of subluxations which may include pain, tenderness, swelling, spasm, numbness and tingling around the joints of the spine, back, and neck.
+Pins and needles can be a common indicator as well.
 Many times these sensations extend further into the shoulders and arms, around the rib cage, or into the hips and down the legs.
 Subluxations can even lead to headaches, stomach and digestive problems, and loss of overall health.

 Impaired nerve coordination causes the whole body to suffer.
 Vital instructions flow between the brain and the body by way of spinal nerves.
 These instructions inform and direct the body as to when, where, and how it needs to heal itself.
 By irritating nerves, subluxations interfere with the essential brain/body exchange, thereby compromising the normal function of the body’s organs and tissues.
 Chiropractic care clears the path for the body to maintain its own health.